YinseoCho/Bayes_UGent_2018/README.md

 ### Option 1

-+ Downloading the whole repository (by cliking on "download" on the green icon)
++ Download the whole repository (by cliking on "download" on the green icon)
-+ Clicking on the .html file.
-This should open the slides in a new window of your web browser (this should normally with at least, Safari and Chrome).
++ Click on the .html file.
+This should open the slides in a new window of your web browser (and should normally work with Safari and Chrome).

 ### Option 2